datatrail-jhu/02_googlecloud/manuscript/03_calendar.md

 ### More specifics on using Google Calendar

-In this lesson, we have talked briefly about how to create and edit events on Google Calendar, how to create and edit new calendards, and how to use notifications to set reminders for meetings and events.
+In this lesson, we have talked briefly about how to create and edit events on Google Calendar, how to create and edit new calendars, and how to use notifications to set reminders for meetings and events.
 These are the basics of using Calendar to manage your schedule.
 There are many other features that can be used for managing and tracking your time that you may want to eventually explore.
 There are many good tutorials for using Calendar on YouTube.com.

 Google also has extensive information on getting started with Calendar on their G Suite Learning Center, which can be found at the following web address: https://gsuite.google.com/learning-center/products/calendar/get-started/#!/